phev-remote/phevctl/README.md

 This is a command line interface developed to control the Mitsubish Outlander PHEV via the WiFi interface.
 It uses the phev library found [here](https://github.com/phev-remote/phevcore).

-The quickest way to get started is using the docker build but instructions on how to manually build can be found [here]((https://github.com/phev-remote/phevctl/README.md#manual))
 ## License

 MIT License